Interview

 Jaclyn Newman

-Jaclyn, often known simply as “L.,” is a New York–born creative shaped by the downtown art scene.
+Jaclyn, known simply as “L.,” is a New York–born creative shaped by the Downtown, Manhattan art scene.
 From early childhood—dancing, playing piano, singing, styling, and performing—creativity defined her identity.
 She came to see “creative” as an expansive umbrella, beyond the limits of titles like artist or designer, encompassing all forms of expression she moved through.
 Growing up in New York exposed her to performance, persona-building, and the realities of artistic life early on.
-By her twenties, she pursued creative work more seriously, navigating auditions, styling, writing, and production while questioning fame, industry structures, and her place within them.
-Disillusionment with mainstream culture led her to focus on making meaningful work rather than chasing visibility.
+By her twenties, she pursued creative work more seriously, navigating auditions, styling, writing, and production while questioning fame, industry structures, and her place well within them.
+Although she reveres genuine recognition for her prowess, disillusionment with mainstream culture led her to focus on making meaningful work rather than chasing visibility.
 In her thirties, she returned to nightlife and creative direction, producing events, building concepts, and refining her voice.
 After significant personal and financial losses, she rebuilt through entrepreneurship and visual art, ultimately leading to international exhibitions.
 Her debut show, Epoch of Clown / Nurse Nuggets, marked the beginning of a body of conceptual work exploring identity, perception, and time.
-Now an independent, self-represented artist, Jaclyn works across disciplines—writing, visual art, and performance—continuing to develop a practice rooted in both lived experience and conceptual depth.
+Now an independent, self-represented artist with further series to navigate for the masses, Jaclyn works across the disciplines— writing, visual art, and performance—continuing to develop a practice rooted in both lived experience and conceptual depth.

 What is your background and how did you start your journey in the art world?

 I represent myself first and foremost.
-But I am really here representing a particular brand of intelligence.
+But I am here representing a particular brand of intelligence.
 A particular league of minds.
 A way of being.
 A way of life whilst celebrating personal freedom.
 However, I am very pressing about what I think is cool and isn’t cool.
 I think I practice a visceral type of art.
 Somewhat performative.
 Somewhat experimental.
 I often conceive myself as the art-piece itself.
 Daring to be fiddled.
 Ready to kill if not fiddled with correctly.
 There are hifalutin, historically contextual words for this practice.
-I may or may not use them-- Considering that I know art is real magic.
-I place myself at the poultice with such high-octane stressors in order to facilitate results that can be construed as impossible, unnecessary, or just too much.
+I may or may not use them — Considering that I know art is real magic.
+I place myself at the poultice with such high-octane stressors to facilitate results that can be construed as impossible, unnecessary, or just too much.
 Painstaking perhaps.
+I call this my “Solutions to Grandeur.”
 However, I think going to a nine to five everyday of your life with no real meaning or authority over yourself is also a high-octane stressor that is construed as impossible, unnecessary, or just too much.
 Try finding a poultice for that.
 Wipes brow.
 Sighs.
 The intelligentsia nouveau.
-And if I am being honest, we have been here a really long time.
-I just am not so sure we are recognizing the brand anymore.
+And if I am being honest, we have been here a long time.
+I am just not so sure we are recognizing the brand anymore.
 I am not so sure we care to run in droves any longer either.
 New York is changing.
 People are changing.
 Not nearly as much as necessary however, it’s all changing enough to say that for the niche knower, you know which one of us is us.
-Perhaps it’s better this way.:
+Perhaps it’s better this way.”

 What inspires you?

-“The idea of an intellectual zenith being called a genius inspires me greatly.
+“The idea of an intellectual zenith being recognized as genius inspires me greatly.
 I have had some serious moments of genius in my life.
 Those can be very humbling.
 Unruly.
 What an awe.
 That might be the only concept I chase.
+And really because there is nothing like this moment.
+The associated physicality alone is enough to acknowledge this is an unusual moment.
 Subcultures inspire me.
 They are the revolution after all.
 The way people hub inspires me.
-The rituals associated with how people congregate, and aggregate is a real precursor to the times for me.
+The rituals associated with how people congregate and aggregate is a real precursor to the times for me.
 It’s this sort of unspoken language.
 This primal way of affinity.
 I think we continue to recreate and reverberate the same norms under new guises or personas or melded identities.
 Especially when the subculture of the day is a real hit!
 Sometimes when it’s truly good, you don’t see the recreation as redundancy or reductivity.
 Reformulations.
 Recalibrations.
 I think that you can really enjoy what is being understood as its evolution.
 Eventually it becomes historical context.
 Historical artifact.
 A reference point in where we can use the single thread as a current for information source.
+Now, natural to monetize.

 What themes do you pursue?
 Is there an underlying message in your work?

 “I aim to pursue the truth, and I aim to provide the truth.
-Sometimes subjective truth, objective truth, and dangerously enough-- Absolute truths.
+Sometimes subjective truth, objective truth, and dangerously enough — Absolute truths.
 I have suffered a gun a time or two in my life.
-You take that as you’d like to, however, as I was saying before, art is a serious practice especially as it pertains to the practice of life.
+You take that as you’d like to, i.e., make of that what you will, however, as I was saying before, art is a serious practice especially as it pertains to the practice of life and sometimes… Death.
 It ebbs and flows beautifully.
-It fills the gaps so perfectly.
+It fills the gaps perfectly.
 However, art is not to be fucked with.
 Like magic or rather, just as the magic it is, you must be diligent with art.
 You must be able to handle the simultaneous vortices that is art.
 This vacuum can rip the skin off from you.
 Leave you bare.
 The shadow is something wild.
 Yourself can be something wild.
+Art is expansive across all forms and norm.
+Widening.
+Toroidal, even.
 Art eases.
 It heals.
 It’s pure.
 It’s the vessel that contains.
 Do not ravage the vessel.
 Art will consume and you will not have time to presume.

+I pursue themas that pertain to mirror logistics.
+The dangerous art of not just looking at yourself — But seeing yourself.
+In true form.
+The spectral view of thyself!
+The truth is not entirely kind.
+It’s prismatically disturbing.
+The monster behind the eyes.
+The soul’s glance of vision.
+The peekaboo of pyre.
+As art contains, art expresses — Art can kill you.
+I think about annihilation quite a lot.
+I think my art aims to be a derivative of hyperspace.
+An extension of the omniversal but beyond that.
+An extension of its expression.
+If not a direct mirror of its process.
+How invasive?!
+How art of art!
+Mon Dieu!
+To express intelligence from other dimensions and realms.
+To place into forms what social or rather human constructs have failed to deliver.
+Humans didn’t solve anything.
+We just keep moving it over.
+Moving it around.
+Hence modalities being recognized as today’s algorithms.
+Modernity does not give way to causality.
+I wonder who the fuck is the next enemy after the AI if we are still alive?
+That’s why we subcult, you know.
+Because somebody’s gang has got to get to us one way or another.
 Where do you put it?
-And how can I be alone and not bothered?
+And how can I be alone and not bothered ever at all?
 And thus, a subcultural language must form.
 Its own identity.
 Its own expression.
 Its own fashions.
 We call that brands now.
 Lifestyles, even.
 Laugh out loud.
 I think of hyperspace as organized amoeba.
 Intelligent chaos.
 Very much like magic.
 And the concept of magic.
 Its contents must shake itself down and permeate the atmosphere.
 Some filaments you cannot breathe in.
 You’re not meant to find air there.
+These specific molecules are not for separation although I can glean potential for obliteration(s).
 And as it makes its way down further, it’s the air and its contents that become this malleable message for comprehension.
 And we place it.
 We take it, and we make it… A life.
 I think I aim to provide people a vehicle and more so the license to say, this is truly my life.
 I am an autonomous, sovereign being.
 I really want to make this my own.
 I dare to make this my own.
 I dare to live with impunity.
 I dare to infringe just as much as my conception.
 I often focus on themes of freedom.
 Its cost.
 Its mercy.
 Its grace.
 I can go on about freedom.
-I can literally extrapolate the following words from freedom and link it all to - Freedom.
-That’s how much I want to freedom all the time.
+I can literally extrapolate the following words from freedom and link it all to… Well, freedom.
+That’s how much I freedom.

-This is how expensive freedom is: Invasion.
+This is how expensive freedom is but its cost yet acknowledged: Invasion.
 Injustice.
 Geography.
 Contraband.
 Gender.
+Non-Binary.
 Fluidity.
 Sensory.
-Perceptions.
+Perception.
 Bias.
+Neologisms.
 Convergence.
 Neurodivergence.
+Prodromal.
 Psychological diversity.
 Psychotronics.
 Esoterica.
 Occultism.
 Obscure anything.
 Mysticism.
-Paganisms.
-Resonance science.
+Paganism.
+Resonance science, i.e., pragmatic and abstracted resonances.
 Active imagination.
+Psychonautics.
+Cosmology.
+Cosmogony.
+What I call, “Cosmosentience”.
+Entropy.
+Elixir.
+Inverse.
+Reverse.
 Textiles.
 Monadism.
 Geometrics.
 Gematria.
 Physics.
 Mathematics.
-Geodes.
+Hermeneutics.
 Transformative processes.
+Avatars.
+Virtual.
+Voiceover.
 Annihilations.
+Apotheosis.
 Transmutations.
+Synthesis.
+Synesthesia.
+Sacred contusions of the heart.
 Performance art.
+Pedantic pedagogy.
+Geodes.
 Bondage.
+Voyeurism.
 Celebration.
+Substances.
 Elements.
 Ideas.
+Ideations.
+Prosaics.
 Modalities.
+Modules.
 Paradigms.
 Dimensions.
 Volumetrics.
 Foreign entities.
 Metrics.
 Optics.
 Visions.
 Time!
 Space!
 Space-time continuum.
 Time dilation.
 Time travel.
 Gnosis.
 Mythos.
+Lenticular fascism.
+Ergonomics.
 Ethics.
 Event horizon.
-Syzygy, congruency—Not to be confused with symmetry.
+Syzygy, congruency — Not to be confused with symmetry.
 Quantum anything.
-DNA upgrades, Epigenetics.
-The gradient.
+Machines.
+Robotics.
+UI and UX programming.
+DNA upgrades.
+Epigenetics.
+Gradient(s).
 Diametrically opposed strata.
-Paradoxical Paradigms.
+Paradoxical paradigms.
 Personas.
+Sublimations.
+Equanimity.
 Laterality.
 Luxury.
+Poverty.
 Historical context.
 Linguistics.
+Hermeticism.
 Intonations.
 Inflections.
 Phonetics.
+Apocrypha.
 Obsoletism.
+Cognition.
+Egalitarianism.
+Progressivism.
+Body autonomy.
 Counter-culturalism.
 Intersectionality.
-Art installations.
-Motion graphics.
-Cult followings.
+Art installation.
+Motion graphic.
+Cult following.
 Viral anything.
 Allegiance.
 Archival.
 Collections.
 Consortiums.
 Algorithms.
 Integrational ethics.
-Thoughts.
-As cutting as a singular grain of sand.”
+Fame.
+Thoughts — As cutting as a singular grain of sand.”

 How would you describe your work?

 This is why I talk much about art life and artistic identity.
-All of these artistic experiences in my life have truly refined my intelligence.
+All these artistic experiences in my life have truly refined my intelligence.
 Have truly defined what it means to be an artist.
 Both with respect to what it means to me personally and what I pontificate art is!
+You must truly understand these words.
 I tend to think of my work as layered.
 Textured.
 Sensory.
 Stimulating.
 Adaptive.
 Stern.
 Pressing.
 Codified.
+Emotive.
+Eclectic.
 Somewhat accessible.
-It’s accessible enough but the art responds to the correct language.
+It’s accessible enough but the art responds to the correct language only.
 The correct behavior.
 The correct reciprocity.
 The correct symbiosis.
 The correct fit.
 The perfect frequency.
 It’s no longer a psychotic break.
+But do be careful.
 It’s a biological break.
 It’s a hack of the hacker.
-It knows mysteries.
+The immortal mysteries.
 It will not respond to just anything.
 It is however waiting.
 Yearning and burning.
 And never needing.
 Not ever anything at all.
 It is forever impaled.
 Forever etched in the digitex, I say.
 It is always alive.
 It’s already been dead.
 All knowing.
 The divine consciousness reboot.
 The 2.0 redux unrelenting.”

 Which artists influence you most?

 “Steven Arnold is my absolute joy.
+I like to call him the “Dali-Descendant”.
 They just don’t make artists as keen as he is.
 To be so incisive and yet so aesthete.
 God damn.
 How fabulous he made it to be gay!
 To take intellectual pain and make it so effortlessly fashionable.
 So luxurious and ornate.
-High-brow muck!
+Highbrow muck!
+I’d call it avant-garde but that’s been so overdone as a description.
+What do they say?...
+Outré.
+Yes, I suppose that’s a good word to use.
 To explore such themes of darkness in such style.
-I appreciate pop artists such as Andy Warhol obviously.
+He really provided the artistic mindscape necessary to behold the concept of theophany in his work, hence the namesake of one of his posthumous exhibitions.
+Talk about monetizing the pain!
+I appreciate pop artists such as Andy Warhol, obviously.
 Similarly, he took more serious themes and glossed them over with vapidness.
+Hilma Af Klint.
+I think her work can be found in everyday, modern designs.
+She’s applicable that way.
+She provided the bones, so to say.
+I also think she made great color block revival for a different type of mandala style, which I personally appreciate.
+Her use of altering her triangular altars… Pauses.
+Gives me this eerie sense of the word, “Meso.”
+Posits.
+Let’s have some fun.

 What is your creative process like?

 “I think I typically ruminate with concepts much of the time.
 I really am above all else a thinker.
 I am very big on triadic processes.
 I feel.
 I intuit.
 I instinct.
 I psyche.
 I conceive.
 I emote.
 I gut.
-Don’t get me started.
+Hell, iTechnology.
 I have been everywhere you can be.
 But I am truly a cerebral thinker type.
 I let it come in waves.
 I let it envelope me.
+These days I am having a good time taking specific painted works that I used special brush technique for and as I translate these works onto digital, it brings the work out in a new way.
+I had some fun with “Gertrude’s Eyes” in this similar way.
+I literally have multiple versions of this work now.
+I am so impressed in the way the brush strokes were translated, although I used a particular technique that made this work unique, this was a strong, vibrant watercolor I was using for Gertrude.
+There’s still obvious texture.
+Translated layers.
+I love that.
+It didn’t lose its luster or its soul, let’s say.
+It’s incredible what we can do these days between the physical creation and the machine’s involvement.
+I further manipulated the color scheme from there.
+Gertrude especially is an important work for me.
+She is truly very brooding.
+Very intense.
+There’s an element of trickery in her gaze if you have a quick judgement or projection for her.
+I wouldn’t recommend it.
+The original work is quite an experience to behold.
+Sometimes I find I cannot stare at her too long.
+I know a particular makeup artist from many years ago that encouraged me to keep a scrapbook that contains images and its associated visuals.
+I place anything and everything in there with specific purpose, textile, fabric, photos, swatches of colors, makeup samples, words, a quick drawing, a tear from a magazine or newspaper.
+It’s full of texture.
+Dimensions.
+The art direction of this scrapbook itself can be the art piece if you really ask me.
 Wordplay can be a great exercise for me that typically leads me to other rooms so to speak.
 I don’t let myself get caught there though.
 I think a lot about nothing and everything.
 Sometimes, I go on these escapades of thought.
 I find patterns.
-I create pattens.
+I create patterns.
 I wonder.
 I find the space between.
 I rest there.
 The liminal space.
 I bide there for a minute.
 Sometimes I ruminate.
-Sometimes I wonder.
-Sometimes I don’t work hard at all.
-I just process what the message is.
-I cannot help it.
+Sometimes I imagine.
+I process what the message is.
+I process the image.
+I process and work in that numinous space.
+Psychitecture.
+The vortice of the vertice.
+Or vice versa.
 It’s always there.
-Talking to me.
+In its full expression of itself.
+Communicating.
 Presenting to me.
 This tableau.
 This is what I thoroughly believe, some people are truly artists.
 They have a particular brain.
 A particular flow.
 A particular reception.
+A particular art of heart, if you will.
 Their tuner frequency is somehow tuned for them before they master its tuning themselves.
 This doesn’t mean you cannot art or be an artist.
-But sometimes, just sometimes, there are truly people who contain this particular precious code of artistic ethics within themselves.
+But sometimes, just sometimes, there are truly people who contain this particularly precious code of artistic ethics within themselves.
 They are the prime of it all.
-They are the rare types that pass through the ether-verse every now and again and shine so brightly we might go blind.”
+They are the rare types that pass through the etherverse every now and again and shine so brightly we might go blind.”

 What is an artist’s role in society and how do you see that evolving?

-“I think artists are not here to fulfil a role.
+“I think artists are not here to fulfill a role.
 I think that becomes societal pressure.
 Especially if you’re famed.
+I also think people will do anything to be someone’s master.
+Bring your own assignments to fruition.
 Who needs the veritable fool?
 Who sent the clowns in?
-Wink wink.
+Wink, wink.
 Part of the job so to speak.
+An indirect monetization.
 A way for someone to own the freedom of what people perceive comes with being an artist.
-What artists do actually fulfil however, is so important.
+Concepts surrounding intellectual property being no different.
+What artists do fulfill however, is so important.
 They are the benchmark upon which the societal temperament is exacted.
 The precursor.
 The indicator.
 The entire language code of ethics for what is to become a society.
 The earth’s mouthpiece to start.
+The earth’s roar.
 The weights and measures of everything.
 The codex.
 The refer to here guide.
 I don’t see that veering in any other way other than how artists are received.
-If you take a look at the last 40 years alone and as recent as late winter of this freshly made new year, we already have news of how artists are being duped out of their monetary freedom.
+If you look at the last 40 years alone and as recent as late winter of this freshly made new year, we already have news of how artists are being duped out of their monetary freedom.
 Their right to live.
 Their right to secure a living for their commodified identities.
-Artists have always had to take the hit in the form of ridicule, ostracization, loss of funds, loss of identity, imitations, limitations, fraudulence, loss of their rights, being pirated, being used as a public source of take instead of being given the resources to thrive in order to allow them to provide.
+Artists have always had to take the hit in the form of ridicule, ostracization, loss of funds, loss of identity, loss of their rights, imitations, limitations, fraudulence, being pirated, being used as a public source of take instead of being given the resources to thrive and allowing them to provide.
 We have created an odd system of life as it is, obviously.
-One that breeds contempt to these kinds of lifestyle themes.
-But we are very much guilty of hiring AND firing the clown.
-We are very quick the lacerate the fates of loom.”
+One that breeds contempt to these kinds of lifestyle themas.
+But we are very much guilty of hiring and firing the clown.
+We are very quick to lacerate the fates of loom.
+Especially because artists no longer just create.
+Artists dare to own!
+Above all else, artists dare to own ourselves.”

 Have you had any noteworthy exhibitions you'd like to share?

 “I am so proud to have been invited to my first exhibition last year.
 If anyone knows the art world, especially when getting yourself first involved, that typically doesn’t happen.
 That was really a moment of happiness and fulfillment for me.
-I received a personal note from a gallery in Switzerland talking a bit about some of their thoughts about what my art was conveying to them and how they preferred to have it exhibited just in time for an upcoming exhibition in the Spring.
+I received a personal note from a gallery in Switzerland expressing their thoughts about what my art was conveying to them and how they preferred to have it exhibited just in time for an upcoming exhibition in the Spring.
 These are the moments that keep me going.
-I know New York is an epicenter however Europe?
+I know New York is an epicenter — However, Europe?
 And Switzerland?!
 I mean, it was just a beautiful moment for me.
 Especially during a very difficult time in my life.
-The juxtaposition of the artwork itself is a telltale of how long I have come from those triptych art piece series to the moment it was accepted for an exhibition as an invitation directly to me while I am in the midst of the very precarious circumstance of being homeless in New York City.
-I have a few more exhibitions that I was given an opportunity for.
-All of them really special and noteworthy.
-Some of the locations really out of this world, however, the one exhibition that was noteworthy to me was my exhibition in the Lower East Side of New York City at Pier 36.
-To know that where I started my dreams of being an artist is where I was received as a guest and I was able to attend and see my work on the wall with my own eyes in its physical presence next to other artists’ work—That was a big moment for me.
+The juxtaposition of the artwork itself is a telltale of how long I have come from this triptych art series to the moment it was accepted for an exhibition as a direct invitation to me during the very precarious circumstance of being homeless in New York City.
+I had a few more exhibitions that same year which I was given an invitation and opportunity for through agency.
+All of them special and noteworthy.
+Some of the locations truly out of this world.
+However, the one exhibition that was noteworthy to me was my exhibition in the Lower East Side of New York City at Pier 36.
+To know that where I started my dreams of being an artist is where I was received as a guest and I was able to attend the galleria event and see my work on the wall with my own eyes in its physical presence next to other artists’ work — That was a big moment for me, especially at the age of 40.
 That made it real.
 That sealed the deal.”

 Instagram: @LDotNewYork